sagemath/trac_to_gh/Issue 7752.md

 # Issue 7752: RAM is not free after deleting a worksheet

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7752

 Original creator: pang